DENTAL SEALANTS FREQUENTLY ASKED QUESTIONS:

 WHEN SHOULD MY CHILD GET SEALANTS?

-Your child should get dental sealants between ages 5 and 7 when their first permanent molars come in.
-They should get sealants again between ages 11 and 14, when their second permanent molars come in.
+First between ages 5 and 7, when their first permanent molars come in.
+The second sealant application should occur between ages 11 and 14, when their second permanent molars come in.

 DOES INSURANCE PAY FOR SEALANTS?